JacquelineRowe/jacquelinerowe.github.io/_pages/presentations.md

 - **April**: "Limitations of Religious Data and the Importance of the Target Domain: Towards Machine Translation for Guinea-Bissau Creole"
   Pre-recorded video for paper at The Eighth Workshop on Technologies for Machine Translation of Low-Resource Languages (LoResMT 2025)

+- **April**: AI for all Public Engagement Event
+  Poster and interactive exhibit at [AI for all: Designing Responsibly](https://www.edinburghscience.co.uk/event/ai-for-all-designing-responsibly/), part of the Edinburgh Science Festival programme

 ---
 ## **2024**